openmod-tracker/resolve/docs/source/RESOLVE Results Viewing/index.md

 ## Using the interactive Jupyter Notebook to Load Annual Case Results

-Users can find a Jupyter notebook script called “RV_script.ipynb” within the "Notebooks" directory of the repository.
+Users can find a script called “RESOLVE_Annual_RV_Creation.py” within the "Notebooks" directory of the repository.
 It is recommended that users use a Python version greater than v3.7.0 to use this.
 Once the script is opened using Jupyter Notebook or Jupyterhub, users can work with this without having to reactivate the environment or related dependencies.
 Note that the script is designed to work independently.

 ```{tip}
 To open Jupyter Notebook, simply run Jupyter Notebook from Pycharm terminal and navigate to the `notebooks` folder to find the script.